Semiparametric Conditional Factor Models in Asset Pricing: Introduction

-where $f_t$ is a $K\times 1$ vector of unobserved factors, $\beta(\cdot)$ is a $K\times 1$ vector of unknown factor loading functions, $\alpha(\cdot)$ is an unknown intercept function, $\varepsilon_{it}$ is the idiosyncratic component that cannot be explained by the common component, and $y_{it}$ and $z_{it}$\textemdash an $M\times 1$ vector of covariates\textemdash are observed.
-Our main focus is on cross-sectional asset pricing, where $y_{it}$ are asset return realizations while $z_{it}$ are pre-specified asset characteristics (i.e. they are known at the beginning of period $t$).\footnote{Other potential applications include modelling the implied volatility of options \citep{Parketal_FactorDynamics_2009} and describing consumer demand system \citep{Lewbel_DemandSystems_1991}, among others.} In this case \eqref{Eqn: Model} describes a {\em conditional} factor model, in the sense that it captures time-variation in asset return exposures to the common factors (i.e., $\beta(z_{it})$) as well as the pricing errors (i.e., $\alpha(z_{it})$), which are both functions of characteristics (i.e., $z_{it}$).
-As emphasized by \citet{Cochrane_Presidential_2011}, this model is central to empirical asset pricing, since it potentially allows for distinguishing between ``risk'' and ``mispricing'' explanations of the role of characteristics in predicting asset returns.\footnote{While useful, it might not be sufficient to resolve the debate, since distinguishing between the different explanations requires understanding the economic nature of the latent factors - e.g., see \citet{Kozaketal_Interpreting_2018}.} Pooling the information in a multitude of stock characteristics and summarizing the common variation using a small number of factors would amount to ``taming the zoo'' of factors that proliferate in empirical asset pricing.
-The challenge to doing so is threefold: first, the identities of the common factors $f_t$ are unknown since the factors are latent; second, the functional forms of the $alpha$ and $beta$ functions are also generally unknown; finally, the cross-sectional dimension $N$ is typically much larger than the sample time-series length $T$, which renders standard tools of factor analysis inapplicable, especially when conditional covariances are time-varying.
+Here, $y_{it}$ is the excess return of asset $i$ at time period $t$, $z_{it}$ is an $M\times 1$ vector of pre-specified asset characteristics (which may include a constant term) that is observed at the beginning of time period $t$,\footnote{In asset pricing, $z_{i,t-1}$, the characteristics observed at time period $t-1$, is usually used in \eqref{Eqn: Model}.
+For notational simplicity, here we use $z_{it}$ rather than $z_{i,t-1}$.} $f_t$ is a $K\times 1$ vector of unobserved {\em latent} factors, $\beta(\cdot)$ is a $K\times 1$ vector of unknown factor loading functions, $\alpha(\cdot)$ is an unknown intercept function, $\varepsilon_{it}$ is the idiosyncratic component that is orthogonal to the common factors $f_t$.\footnote{While our main focus is on cross-sectional asset pricing, the model has other potential applications, which include modelling the implied volatility of options \citep{Parketal_FactorDynamics_2009} and describing consumer demand system \citep{Lewbel_DemandSystems_1991}, among others.} The model describes a {\em conditional} factor model, in the sense that it captures time-variation in asset return exposures to the common factors (i.e., $\beta(z_{it})$) as well as the pricing errors (i.e., $\alpha(z_{it})$), which are both functions of characteristics.
+This model is well suited for resolving the ``characteristics versus covariances'' debate, since it potentially allows for distinguishing between the risk and mispricing explanations of the role of characteristics in predicting asset returns.\footnote{While useful, it might not be sufficient to resolve the debate, since distinguishing between the different explanations requires understanding the economic nature of the latent factors - e.g., see \citet{Kozaketal_Interpreting_2018}.} Meanwhile, the model allows for pooling the information in a multitude of characteristics and summarizing the common variation using a small number of factors, thereby helping to ``tame the \textit {factor zoo}.''
+The challenge of using the model is threefold: first, the identities of the common factors $f_t$ are unknown since the factors are latent; second, the functional forms of the $alpha$ and $beta$ functions are also generally unknown; finally, the cross-sectional dimension $N$ is typically much larger than the sample time-series length $T$, which renders standard tools of factor analysis inapplicable, especially when conditional covariances are time-varying.